 To jump to the definition of the symbol, click on the toolbar or press F4.
 Alternatively, to open the definition without closing the popup, click or press Ctrl+Enter.

-If there are several definitions of a symbol, select the relevant one from the drop-down list.
+If there are several definitions of a symbol, select the relevant one from the list.
 Use the arrows on the toolbar to move to the next/previous definition.

 View the definition in a tooltip